From film editor to writer

 Add unexpected bonus.

-Teaching my students the basics of writing forces me to stick to the core ingredients of storytelling and makes me fall in love with words over and over again.
+While I teach my students the basics of writing, they force me to stick to the core ingredients of storytelling, to keep seeing where it all starts from and they make me fall in love with words over and over again.